beltranaceves/hex-template/README.md

 # HexTemplate

 Starter project for HEX packages.
-Includes a GH action to publish to hex.pm on push.
+Includes a GH action to publish to hex.pm on push, using gitflow with release/develop.

 ## Setup